reymon359/gatsby-personal-site/content/posts/managing-the-infrastructure-of-a-reusable-ecommerce-platform-with-terraform/index.md

 ![Terraform resource Spanish omelet from Casa Paco, Madrid](./assets/terraform_resource_spanish_omelet_from_casa_paco_madrid.jpeg)

+### State

+The last thing to mention would be the **Terraform State.** Its purpose is to store the relation between the objects in a remote system and the resource instances declared in your configuration.

+When the remote object is created its identity is recorded against a particular resource instance.

+Future configuration changes will update the state and make terraform update or delete that object.

 ## How we use it

 Going back to our reusable ecommerce platform.
 Here is how we take advantage of Terraform’s features to improve our workflow.